Automattic/wp-calypso/client/extensions/woocommerce/state/sites/promotions/README.md

 Creates a promotion object from a product which is on sale.

+### `createProductUpdateFromPromotion( promotion: object )`

+Creates an object containing product update data fields derived from a promotion.

 ### `createPromotionFromCoupon( coupon: object )`

 Creates a promotion object from a coupon.

+### `createCouponUpdateFromPromotion( promotion: object )`

+Creates an object containing coupon update data fields derived from a promotion.

 ### `isCategoryExplicitlySelected( promotion: object, category: object )`